 Stand-up Paddle Boarding

-In recent years, stand-up paddle boarding has become the activity of choice for Central Oregonians and visitors alike—and it’s easy to see why: It’s easy to get started and provides an excellent workout, yet the activity still leaves paddlers feeling relaxed and refreshed.
+In recent years, stand-up paddle boarding has become the activity of choice for Central Oregonians and visitors alike.

 Hiking

-Finally, a friendly reminder: If you’re hiking or backpacking certain trails within the Mt.
+If you’re hiking or backpacking certain trails within the Mt.
 Jefferson, Mt.
-Washington and Three Sisters Wilderness areas between late May and September, you may need a permit through the Central Cascades Wilderness Permit System before heading out.
-And with so many trails ascending hillsides, following rivers, and traversing alpine meadows all over our rugged region, it can be tough to know where to begin.
-Check our page on hiking across Central Oregon to get started.
+Washington and Three Sisters Wilderness areas between mid-June and mid-October, you may need a permit through the Central Cascades Wilderness Permit System.

 Biking